microsoft/vscode-docs/docs/extensions/testing-extensions.md

 ## Running tests automatically on Travis CI build machines

-With the December release of VS Code it is possible to run extension tests automatically on build machines like Travis CI.
+You can run extension tests automatically on build machines like Travis CI.
-In order to enable automated extension tests, the `vscode` npm module is providing a test command that will:
+In order to enable automated extension tests, the `vscode` npm module provides a test command that will:
 * download and unzip VS Code
 * launch your extension tests inside VS Code
 * print the results to the console and return with an exit code according to test success or failure